 If your offer relates to a project that is registered under the Carbon Credits (Carbon Farming Initiative–Emissions Abatement through Savanna Fire Management) Methodology Determination 2015 and the intention is to change it to the new Carbon Credits (Carbon Farming Initiative–Savanna Fire Management–Sequestration and Emissions Avoidance) Methodology Determination 2018, then the Clean Energy Regulator will require the following condition precedent to be included in the offer:

 The conditions precedent expiry date is the final date that all conditions precedent must be fulfilled or waived.
-The contract will automatically lapse if all conditions precedent are not fulfilled or waived by the conditions precedent expiry date.

 The delivery period (for example, seven years) of your contract will normally commence on the conditions precedent expiry date or an earlier date as nominated by you if all conditions are fulfilled earlier.
-To further understand the conditions precedent expiry date and how it influences the delivery schedule and the amount of abatement that can be delivered refer to the delivery schedule calculator.
+To further understand the conditions precedent expiry date and how it influences the delivery schedule and the amount of abatement that can be delivered refer to the

 About The Clean Energy Regulator